andrejicd/Klimerko-3.1/README.md

 - SENSOR
 - Number

+# Altitude setting:

+In the .ini file field 40

+int altitude = ***; // Altitude of the station location in meters instead of ***, enter the device's altitude

-Instructions for connecting to the Klimerko website
+# Instructions for connecting to the Klimerko website

 # https://github.com/DesconBelgrade/Klimerko